DATING FENDER GUITARS BY REFERENCE OF SERIAL NUMBERS

 FAQ

-2. How do I find Fender serial number?
+How do I find the Fender serial number?

-Fender Serial numbers have been situated in various locations on or within the guitar throughout the years, including at the top of the neck plate, on the front or back of the headstock, on the vibrato cover plate (for Stratocasters), or at the end of the neck heel.
-However, between 1973 and 1981, there were inconsistencies in the placement of serial numbers.
+You can find the Fender serial number at the top of the neck plate, on the front or back of the headstock, on the vibrato cover plate (for Stratocaster), or at the end of the neck heel.